BilalKhanzadaRajput/BilalKhanzadaRajput/README.md

-- A passionate Flutter developer with 6+ months of experience. 💼
+- A passionate Flutter developer with over a year of experience. 💼
 - Specializing in Dart, UI/UX design, and efficient state management using Getx. 🎨
 - Skilled in crafting stunning, high-performance cross-platform mobile apps. 📱✨
 - Proficient in Firebase for backend and APIs. 🌐